CristKenydy/ZNSO-Notepad/README.md

 ## Features

 - Easy and intuitive note-taking interface
-- Supports adding and displaying images
+- Supports adding and displaying images or video
 - Lightweight and fast
 - User-friendly design